 While AnnualCreditReport.com takes steps to keep its site secure, hypothetically, your credit report could be accessed if an impersonator had enough of your personal information.
 That’s what happened in an incident in 2013.
 Perpetrators were able to illegally access the credit reports of some celebrities “using considerable amounts” of personal details gathered from other sources, according to TransUnion.
-“As we confirmed at the time, neither AnnualCreditReport.com nor TransUnion was hacked,” said David Blumberg, a TransUnion spokesman.
+“As we confirmed at the time, neither AnnualCreditReport.com nor TransUnion was hacked,” said David Blumberg, a TransUnion spokesperson.

 How to Spot Credit Report Scams